sethgoldin/davinci-resolve-postgresql-workflow-tools/README.md

 Be sure to use the absolute path for the directory into which the backups will go.

-The `pg_hba.conf` file should be configured so that that these three lines use the `trust` method of authentication:
+When behind a properly configured network-wide firewall, the `pg_hba.conf` file should be configured so that that these three lines use the `trust` method of authentication:
 ```
 local    all    all    trust
 host    all    all    127.0.0.1/32    trust